Lintel

 Modern-day lintels may be made using prestressed concrete and are also referred to as beams in beam-and-block slabs or as ribs in rib-and-block slabs.
 These prestressed concrete lintels and blocks can serve as components that are packed together and propped to form a suspended-floor concrete slab.

 An arch functions as a curved lintel.

 Structural uses

 In worldwide architecture of different eras and many cultures, a lintel has been an element of post and lintel construction.
 Many different building materials have been used for lintels.

 In classical Western architecture and construction methods, by Merriam-Webster definition, a lintel is a load-bearing member and is placed over an entranceway.
-Called an architrave, the lintel is a structural element that is usually rested on stone pillars or stacked stone columns, over a portal or entranceway.
-An example from the Mycenaean Greece cultural period (c.
-1600 – 1100 BCE) is the Treasury of Atreus in Mycenae, Greece.
-It weighs 120 tons, with approximate dimensions 8.3 × 5.2 × 1.2 m, one of the largest in the world.
+The lintel may be called an architrave, but that term has alternative meanings that include more structure besides the lintel.
+The lintel is a structural element that is usually rested on stone pillars or stacked stone columns, over a portal or entranceway.

 A lintel may support the chimney above a fireplace, or span the distance of a path or road, forming a stone lintel bridge.